9 Summer activities for the elderly

 Simple bird feeders can be made by melting lard and mixing with seeds and fruits, or by pushing seeds into apples and hanging them from a tree.

-Hedgehogs are also summertime visitors that are enjoyable to watch, and benefit greatly from an extra snack.
-If possible to do so, set out some dog food or dried mealworms and a camera at night to capture their visits.
+Hedgehogs can also benefit from an extra snack.
+Set out some dog food or dried mealworms and a camera at night to capture their visits.

 Scrapbooking